 This will help you increase your metabolism, overall health and simply enjoy life more than being sedentary.

 Diet plays two roles in controlling your metabolism.
 Firstly the things you eat, and how much of them you eat affect your metabolism.

 Secondly, your diet plays a key role in maintaining your weight.
-At some point, you have to accept that you simply can’t eat as much high-calorie foods as you could when younger.
+At some point, you have to accept that you simply can’t eat as many high-calorie foods as you could when younger.

 But if you remember in the beginning I mentioned that different foods use different up different amounts of energy to break down and digest.
 This is called the thermic effect of food.